 “Very informative and effective seminar.” – E. Briggs, Esq.

 “I especially liked the practice tips.” – L. Taylor, Esq.

-“Excellent presentation [by Michael Greene].
+“Excellent presentations.
 Very detailed, thorough and covered the basics.”

 “The speakers were great — it was 101 level, so an overview of all topics was what was appropriate.”

 “Interesting.
 The topic of Execution of Documents was very useful.”

 “Very informative and useful!”